MEET THE TEAM

 Executive functioning

-A feedback session with a typed final report consisting of findings, summary, diagnosis, and recommendations including potential resources, is also included.
+A feedback session with a typed final report consisting of findings, summary, and recommendations including potential resources, is also included.

 It may be requested that the patient undergo a speech evaluation to assess for a specific communication disorder or genetic testing to rule out any genetic disorders attributing to exhibited behaviors.
 A neurological evaluation, a formal vision and/or hearing exam may also be recommended based on observed behaviors and information provided.
 Lastly, based on the patient’s behavior such as extensive mouthing and chewing of inedible objects, he/she may benefit from lead screening.